 Garlic, like onions, can cause oxidative damage to red blood cells, meaning they break more easily leading to hemolytic anemia.
 This anemia can cause weakness and collapse.
 Garlic bread should therefore not be fed to dogs.

 Some bread- especially diabetic or ‘diet’ types- can contain an artificial sweetener called xylitol.
+Xylitol can be used in some bread-based food products, like donuts.
 When dogs eat even small quantities of this it can cause them to release an inappropriate amount of insulin causing a rapid drop in blood sugar.
 If left untreated this hypoglycemia can cause seizures and even death.

 Raisins are made of grapes, and both are toxic to dogs.
 Many fruit loaves and pastries can contain raisins which have the potential to be extremely toxic.
 The exact mechanism of toxicity is unknown, but in some dogs, it can cause kidney failure.
 Immediate treatment from a veterinarian is advised if any raisins were consumed.